RashadNB/qbb2024-answers/d2-lunch/README.md

 - 48 chr22

 ## Answer 4
-- Just using the "grep" command the way it's displayed in the question would include genes that, for instance, overlap with pseudogenes.
-Including a pipe where you select for something shared between all the actual pseudogenes like "processed" and "unprocessed" would remove all the extra junk.
-In this case grep-ing for "proccessed" would cover both options.
+- Just using the "grep" command the way it's displayed in the question would return any line where pseudogene occurs, regardless of whether it is a "processed_pseudogene" or an "unprocessed_pseudogene" or anything esle containing the word.
+To fix the issue, one could employ a search algorithm using multiple filters such as the one used in Question 3.
 `grep "_pseudogene" genes.gtf | grep "_processed" | cut -f9 | uniq -c`

 ## Answer 5